-Article 17.
-SALARY

-Background: During the 2003 legislative session, HB 2020 was passed which changed the allocation of the 6% employee contribution, paid by WOU.
-Instead of going to the employee's PERS account, effective January 1, 2004, the 6% employee contribution will be made to an employee's "Individual Account Program (IAP)."
-The proposed changes in Article 17, Section 1 are intended to be consistent with law.
-ORP members will not have the 6% employee contribution made to an IAP.
-Other changes correct references to ORS.

 Section 1.
+Retirement Plan Contributions.
-Employees Retirement.
-For work performed on and after July 1, 1985, Western Oregon University shall continue to pay on behalf of members then participating in the Public Employee Retirement System (PERS) the statutorily required employee contribution under ORS 238.200 and ORS 243.800, including the amount required under ORS 238.215, if other options have been elected.
-Such payments on behalf of members shall continue for the life of this agreement or until such earlier time as a member may cease to be a participating member of PERS.

-The full amount of the members' required contributions paid by WOU to PERS on behalf of members shall be considered as "salary" within the meaning of ORS 237.005 (20) for the purpose of computing "final average salary" within the meaning of ORS 237.005 (8), but shall not be considered "salary" for the purposes of determining the amount of required employee contributions.

-- a.
-Effective January 1, 2004, in lieu of paying the six percent (6%) employee contribution to PERS for PERS members, Western Oregon University will pay the six percent (6%) employee contribution to the employee's Individual Account Program (IAP) established under HB 2020 through December 31, 2005. - b.
-Effective January 1, 2004, if the employee IAP account is declared invalid or is otherwise eliminated and a replacement is not available, then, effective upon the date of its invalidation or elimination, a corresponding general salary increase of six percent (6%) shall be paid to eligible employees., or its equivalent, pursuant to the relevant chapter of law for governing PERS employee contributions. - c.
-If for any reason the six percent (6%) payment by Western Oregon University described above is declared invalid or is otherwise eliminated, then effective on the date of its invalidation or elimination, a corresponding general salary increase of six percent (6%) shall be paid to eligible employees.
-In such case, employees' six percent (6%) contributions shall be deducted for payment to the applicable employee accounts and shall be treated as "pre-tax" contributions pursuant to Internal Revenue Code Section 414(h)(2).

-In no case shall there be a six percent (6%) increase under both (b) and (c).
+- A. Public Employees Retirement System Individual Account Program (IAP).
+For work performed on and after January 1, 2004, Western Oregon University shall pay on behalf of members of the Public Employees Retirement System (PERS) the statutorily required employee contribution to the Individual Account Program under ORS 238A.330 and pursuant to ORS 238A.335, or under ORS 238.215 if the member elected assistance under ORS 243.920. - 1.
+The full amount of the members' required contributions paid by WOU to PERS on behalf of members shall be considered as "salary" within the meaning of ORS 238.005 (20) for the purpose of computing "final average salary" within the meaning of ORS 238.005 (8), but shall not be considered "salary" for the purposes of determining the amount of required employee contributions. - 2.
+If the employee IAP account under ORS.238A.300 is declared invalid or is otherwise eliminated and a replacement is not available, then effective upon the date of its invalidation or elimination, a corresponding general salary increase of six percent (6%) shall be paid to participating employees, or its equivalent, pursuant to the relevant chapter of law for governing PERS employee contributions. - B. Optional Retirement Plan (ORP).
+For work performed on or after January 1, 2004, Western Oregon University shall pay on behalf of ORP participants the statutorily required employee contribution under ORS 243.800(8). - C. Employer Payment of Employee Contributions.
+If for any reason the six percent (6%) payment of the employee contribution by Western Oregon University described in A and B above is declared invalid or is otherwise eliminated, then effective on the date of its invalidation or elimination, a corresponding general salary increase of six percent (6%) shall be paid to eligible employees.
+In such case, employees' six percent (6%) contributions shall be deducted for payment to the applicable employee accounts and shall be treated as "pre-tax" contributions pursuant to Internal Revenue Code Section 414(h)(2). - D. Duplication of Remedy.
+In no case shall there be a six percent (6%) increase under both (1) and (2). - Section 2.

-The above provisions regarding the IAP and the six percent (6%) employee contribution are not applicable to Optional Retirement Plan members.

-Section 2.
 Duration of Step Salary Schedule.
 The University and the WOUFT recognize that the agreements reached in this contract are not binding on the negotiating teams representing either party in future new contract negotiations.
-This means that a step salary schedule or any changes in step placements on the existing schedule will also be subject to future negotiations.
+This means that a step salary schedule or any changes in step placements on the existing schedule will also be subject to future negotiations. - Section 3.

-Section 3.
 Individual Salary Base.
-The salary base for determining the salary increase for faculty members currently employed shall be the faculty member's March 2003 step salary less any stipends.
+The salary base for determining the salary increase for faculty members currently employed shall be the faculty member's September 2006 step salary less any stipends. - Section 4.

-Section 4.
 New Hires.
 Newly hired members of the bargaining unit will receive compensation increases during their first full year of employment.
-The parties agree that for the term of this agreement this section will be suspended.